HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ## XXE in SOAP

 SOAP is built on XML and remains widely used in enterprise systems (financial, government).
 Since SOAP inherently consumes XML, it is a natural target for XXE.
+Note that many SOAP frameworks parse XML at the framework level, so XXE exploitability depends on the framework's parser configuration, not just the application code.

 A typical SOAP request: